 The U.S. Census Bureau recently released new poverty statistics which showed that about 16% of Americans, or about 50 million people, lived in poverty in 2012.
-These higher numbers should provoke discussions about the ongoing destruction of middle class.
+These higher numbers should provoke discussions about the ongoing destruction of middle class due to Republican trickle-down economic policies.
 But they will also lead to calls for increasing government funding of poverty programs.

 I believe our public assistance programs should focus more on removing barriers that prevent people from being self sufficient.
 I know this isn’t an original idea, but I think my firsthand experience gives me better insight into how to accomplish it.
 Some of my suggestions have already been implemented in some form in various places.
 But I think the following list should become the primary focus of our nation’s welfare system.